How to use it (ICU/OT practical)

 - MAO inhibitors and tricyclic antidepressants can potentiate catecholamine effects (hypertension/arrhythmias).

-- Beta-blockers antagonise effects; non-selective beta-blockade may unmask alpha effects (less relevant for dobutamine than for adrenaline).
+- Beta-blockers antagonise effects, non-selective beta-blockade may unmask alpha effects (less relevant for dobutamine than for adrenaline).

 - Halogenated volatile agents increase arrhythmogenicity with catecholamines (clinical relevance depends on dose and patient substrate).